FHO+: Hourly rate

 • 14 hours on any one day

-This means that for every three hours of direct care, you can bill one hour of indirect care and clinical administration (together).
+This means that for every three hours of direct care, you can bill one hour of indirect care and/or clinical administration (together).
 In other words, 33 per cent of direct patient care hours can be used to bill for indirect care and clinical administration.

 Eligible hours calculator